Noemata/RosettaNavigation/README.md

 ListViewWinUI1 becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
 DataGridUwp1 performs well and does not leak with NavigationCacheMode set to Enabled, does not leak but is sluggish when Enabled.
 DataGridWinUI1 cannot be completed at this time because DataGrid has not been updated to the current release of WinUI.
+TabViewUwp1 leaks memory badly and is unusable in as is.